digi-embedded/meta-digi/README.md

 * Digi Embedded Yocto
   * Support firmware update through the new recovery mode
-  * Initial support to connect to Device Cloud with the CloudConnector
+  * Initial support to connect to Remote Manager with the CloudConnector
   * Updated U-Boot to version 'dub-2015.04-r7' for Digi ConnectCore 6 and 6UL
 * Digi ConnectCore 6UL
   * Added support to audio codec MAX98089